The Edit · Founder Insights

 - Women age 60 to 69: 22

 Cardiorespiratory fitness is one of four numbers that materially predict how well you will age.
 Grip strength, skeletal muscle index, and heart rate recovery are the other three.
 You want all four measured.
 Body composition via InBody or DEXA answers the muscle-mass question; this post answers the cardiorespiratory one.
 None of them by itself is sufficient, but cardiorespiratory fitness is the one with the largest mortality hazard ratio in the published data.
+Endurance athletes who layer chronic overuse pain on top of cardiovascular training often benefit from a movement-pattern review alongside the VO2 measurement: see why localised treatment for runner's knee keeps failing.

 Frequently asked questions